-How to Export video in DaVinci Resolve
+How to export video in DaVinci Resolve

-1. Select the Deliver Page from the bottom of the main screen
+Step 1: Select the Deliver Page from the bottom of the main screen

 Custom: Here you need to manually select the options and setting that you need.